 Sometimes your milk ducts get clogged.
 You might notice a lump forming under your skin, but the pain is probably the symptom you’ll notice first.

-For breast massages, try the LaVie Lactation Massager to speed up milk flow and let-down, soften the breast, and get relief from plugged ducts and engorgement.
+For gentle stimulation, try the LaVie Lactation Massager to speed up let-down, soften the breast, and get relief from plugged ducts and engorgement.
 You may want to try warm showers and a warm compress occasionally.
 A cold compress between feedings can also help.

-If the plugged duct doesn’t go away and you begin to experience a fever, aches, chills, and red streaks, call a doctor.
+If the plugged duct doesn’t go away, call a lactation consultant for support.
+If you begin to experience a fever, aches, chills, and red streaks, call a doctor.

 Engorgement

-Engorged breasts are overfilled with milk.
+Engorged breasts result from an inflammatory response to milk sitting in your breasts.
 They usually happen as a result of missed feedings or pumpings.
 It might also happen around the time your milk supply increases around two to five days after the baby is born.

 Symptoms include:

-- Breasts that are firm, swollen, and painful, as well as hard and shiny
+- Breasts that are firm, swollen, and painful

 - Flat nipples and hard areolas

-The best way to treat breast engorgement is prevention: Breastfeed your newborn every two to three hours or, if you can’t breastfeed, pump.
+The best way to treat breast engorgement is prevention: Breastfeed your newborn every two to three hours or, if you can’t breastfeed, express your milk regularly.

-Oral thrush is a type of yeast infection that can affect your nipples and breast.
+Thrush is a type of yeast infection that can affect your nipples and breasts.
 Usually, it’s transferred to the breast from your baby’s mouth.
-If your baby has oral thrush, they’ll have white or yellowish spots on their cheeks, tongue, and lips.
+If your baby has oral thrush, they’ll have white or yellowish spots on their cheeks, tongue, and lips that do not come off if rubbed.
 Their lips may also be cracked in the corners.

 - Burning/shooting pain during and/or after feedings